Qannaf/STL_CPlusPlus/README.md

 PI  3.14
 root2  1.414</pre>

-A practical problem based on unordered_map – given a string of words, find frequencies of individual words.
+A practical problem based on unordered_map <br>
+– given a string of words, find frequencies of individual words.

 ```CPP
 // C++ program to find freq of every word using